AGhost-7/gh-quick-release/readme.md

 	- Commit logs are generated and accessible through the template variables.
 	- Should be able to modify the commit log output through the `--format='%s'` of git.
+- Check if branches exist and create if not.
+Esp the master branch.
+Devel is usually there.
+- Better error logging...
+- Always --no-verify